wrightling/dlrosi/README.md

 - [x] implement create_directories
 - [x] implement repos (hard-code for now)
 - [x] implement clone
-- [ ] make the clone commands run in parallel
+- [x] make the clone commands run in parallel
+- [ ] display output from clone commands and maintain order
+- [ ] create CLI interface to handle first-time cloning
-- [ ] implement update # git stash + pull on all repos
+- [ ] create CLI interface to handle executing commands across all repos (dlrosi exec)
 - [ ] refactor repos to read from .rosirc
 - [ ] refactor directory locations to be in config